elephantscale/cloudera-labs/Lab2.md

-This command will copy usr_bin_dir.dat and files files to the /user/cloudera/REPORT directory.
+This command will copy `usr_bin_dir.dat` and files files to the `/user/cloudera/REPORT directory`.
 You can verify the creation of the files using either command:

 ```bash
 hadoop fs -ls /user/cloudera/REPORT